 - Specialist advice

-In these situations, a second opinion can be so valuable.
-Lawyers can put themselves in your shoes and bring a fresh approach to resolving employment issues.
-At Wolferstans, we appreciate the need to support and explain matters to your witnesses.
+At Wolferstans, we appreciate how sensitive employment law matters can be, with the potential for serious consequences if the wrong approach is taken.
 We also understand the personal and commercial reputations which are at stake.
 You can trust our employment solicitors to represent your organisation as you would like to see it portrayed.

 We know that the cost of legal advice can be a worry.
 Getting hours and hours of professional advice can be an expensive business.
 That’s why we have put so much effort into charging fixed fees for our legal services for employers.
 Plus, we do so at a surprisingly affordable price.
 For more information about our costs, please visit our Pursuing or Defending Employment Tribunal Claims page.

 For ongoing legal assistance, you might wish to consider our Employment Support Package.
 This comprehensive package will grant your business access to our team of specialist employment lawyers for an affordable fixed monthly fee.
 It can also be combined with our HR Cover.
 This service includes insurance cover to protect against any compensation and legal costs connected with employment tribunal claims.
 This gives you complete confidence that your budget for employment advice and against the risk of claims is covered.
 Please see below for details of our Employment Support Package and HR Cover Package.

 To read some of the success stories and testimonials from our clients, please click here.